whoot/Typo3Scan/README.md

 	easy_install requests
 	easy_install colorama

-If you want to use Typo-Enumerator with TOR, you need the [SocksiPy](http://socksipy.sourceforge.net/) module.
+If you want to use Typo-Enumerator with TOR, you need the [SocksiPy](https://code.google.com/p/socksipy-branch/) module.
-On Debian/Ubuntu you can install it with apt-get:

-	sudo apt-get install python-socksipy

 Usage
 ----